Giant molecular clouds and their Type classification in M74: Toward understanding star formation and cloud evolution

 \section{Abstract}

-We investigated the giant molecular clouds (GMCs) in M74 (NGC~628) obtained by the PHANGS project.
-We applied the GMC Types according to the activity of star formation: Type I without star formation, Type II with H$\alpha$ luminosity (\LHa) smaller than $10^{37.5}~\ergs$, and Type III with \LHa \ greater than $10^{37.5}~\ergs$.
-In total, 432 GMCs were identified, where the individual GMC Types are 65, 203, and 164, for Type I, Type II, and Type III, respectively.
-The size and mass of the GMCs range from 23 -- 237 pc and $10^{4.9}$ -- $10^{7.1}$ M$_{\odot}$, showing a trend that mass and radius increase from Type I to II to III.
-Clusters younger than 4 Myr and \htwo\ regions are found to be concentrated within 150 pc of a GMC, indicating a tight association of these young objects with the GMCs.
-The virial ratio tends to decrease from Type I to III, indicating that Type III GMCs are most relaxed gravitationally among the three.
-We interpret that GMCs evolve from Type I to III, as previously found in the LMC.
-The evolutionary timescales of the three Types are estimated to be 2 Myr, 6 Myr, and 4 Myr, respectively, on a steady state assumption, where we assume the timescale of Type III is equal to the age of the associated clusters, indicating a GMC lifetime of 12 Myr or longer. \citet{Chevance2020} investigated GMCs using the same PHANGS dataset of M74, while these authors did not define a GMC, reaching an evolutionary picture with a 20 Myr duration of the non-star forming phase, five times longer than 4 Myr.
-We compare the present results with those by \citet{Chevance2020} and argue that defining individual GMCs is essential to understanding GMC evolution.
+We investigated the giant molecular clouds (GMCs) in M74 (NGC~628), using data obtained from the PHANGS project.
+We applied the GMC Types according to the activity of star formation: Type I without star formation, Type II with H$\alpha$ luminosity (\LHa) less than $10^{37.5}~\ergs$, and Type III with \LHa \ greater than $10^{37.5}~\ergs$.
+A total of 432 GMCs were identified, with 59, 201, and 172 GMCs, for Type I, II, and III, respectively.
+The size and mass of the GMCs range from 23 to 238 pc and $10^{4.9}$ to $10^{7.1}$ M$_{\odot}$, indicating that the mass and radius increase from Type I to III.
+Clusters younger than 4 Myr and \htwo\ regions are concentrated within 150 pc of a GMC, indicating a tight association between these young objects and GMCs.
+The virial ratio decreases from Type I to Type III, indicating that Type III GMCs are the most gravitationally relaxed among the three.
+We interpret that the GMCs evolve from Type I to Type III, as previously observed in the LMC.
+Based on a steady- state assumption, the estimated evolutionary timescales of Type I, II, and III are 1, 5, and 4 Myr, respectively.
+We assume that the timescale of Type III is equal to the age of the associated clusters, indicating a GMC lifetime of 10 Myr or longer.
+Although Chevance et al. (2020, MNRAS, 493, 2872) investigated GMCs using the same PHANGS dataset of M74, they did not define a GMC, reaching an evolutionary picture with a 20 Myr duration of the non-star-forming phase, which was five times longer than 4 Myr.
+We compare the present results with those of Chevance et al. (2020) and argue that defining individual GMCs is essential for understanding GMC evolution.